Junkers Ju 88: Background

 The origins of the Ju 88 can be traced back to the Reichsluftfahrtministerium (RLM) and the formulation of a new requirement in 1934 that called for a new multipurpose aircraft.
-This requirement quickly attracted attention from much of the German aircraft industry.
-However, in August 1935, the RLM revised its requirements towards the concept of a Schnellbomber, a high-speed bomber that lacked defensive turrets, seated a crew of three, and carried a payload of 800–1000 kg.
-This requirement was issued to a total of four aircraft manufacturers, these being Focke Wulf, Henschel, Junkers, and Messerschmitt; all firms except Focke Wulf opted to produce a response.
+This requirement quickly attracted attention from the German aircraft industry.
+In August 1935, the RLM revised its requirements towards the concept of a Schnellbomber, a high-speed bomber that lacked defensive turrets, seated a crew of three, and carried a payload of 800–1000 kg.
+This requirement was issued to four aircraft manufacturers, Focke Wulf, Henschel, Junkers, and Messerschmitt; all firms except Focke Wulf responded.

-Junkers design team opted to perform a pair of design studies in parallel; work began on 15 January 1936.
-These studies subsequently produced two distinct, yet similar, aircraft, designated Ju 85 and Ju 88.
-Both were twin-engined bomber aircraft, the main difference between the two being the Ju 85's use of a twin fin (and twin rudder) tail unit while the Ju 88 had a single fin (and rudder) tail unit instead.
+The Junkers design team made two design studies in parallel; work began on 15 January 1936.
+The studies produced two distinct, yet similar, aircraft, the Ju 85 and Ju 88.
+Both aircraft were twin-engined bombers, the main difference between the two being the Ju 85's use of a twin fin (and twin rudder) tail while the Ju 88 had a single fin (and rudder) tail..
 Following deliberation amongst officials, the RLM decided in favour of the Ju 88.
-Accordingly, the passed-over Ju 85 was never put into service.
+The passed-over Ju 85 was never put into service.

 The detailed design work was performed by Junkers chief designer Ernst Zindel.
-He was assisted by Wilhelm Heinrich Evers and American engineer Alfred Gassner.
+He was assisted by Wilhelm Heinrich Evers and an American engineer Alfred Gassner.
 Evers and Gassner had worked together at Fokker Aircraft Corporation of America where Gassner had been Chief Engineer.
 Junkers presented their initial design in June 1936, and were given clearance to build two prototypes (Werknummer 4941 and 4942).
-The first two aircraft were to have a range of 2000 km and were to be powered by two DB 600s.
-Three further aircraft, Werknummer 4943, 4944 and 4945, were to be powered by Jumo 211 engines.
+The first two aircraft were to have a range of 2000 km and were to be powered by two Daimler-Benz DB 600s.
+Three further aircraft, Werknummer 4943, 4944 and 4945, were to be powered by Junkers Jumo 211 engines.
 The first two prototypes, Ju 88 V1 and V2, differed from the V3, V4 and V5 in that the latter three models were equipped with three defensive armament positions to the rear of the cockpit, and were able to carry two 1000 kg bombs, one under each inner wing panel.